All about toothbrush DNA testing

 Consent must be provided for all toothbrush samples that are sent in to be analysed.
 Next of kin or another qualifying relative can sign consent for an individual who has died.
 A parent or guardian must provide consent for a child under 16 years of age.

 Once the toothbrushes have been returned to the laboratory for DNA testing the first step is to extract the DNA from the sample.
 AlphaBiolabs’ in-house laboratory uses one of the newest DNA extraction techniques available to ensure a high level of precision.
-As with all of AlphaBiolabs’ DNA relationship testing, the toothbrush DNA will also be analysed for up to 35 DNA Short Tandem Repeats (STR) markers, making it one of the most accurate DNA tests on the market.
+If we can get a DNA profile, a DNA relationship test can be performed in the same way as mouth swab DNA testing (fee applies).
+The DNA profile will be analysed for up to 35 DNA Short Tandem Repeats (STR) markers, making it one of the most accurate DNA tests on the market.

 STR markers are specific locations on a chromosome made up of sequences of repeated DNA.
 These STR markers are highly variable in length between individuals.
 Relationship tests are completed by comparing the observed DNA profiles from a group of people and considering the probability of any potential relationships.
 Paternity tests are completed by comparing the STR markers seen in the child with those seen in the alleged parents.